 Hotels and hostels cost more in Cappadocia than elsewhere in Turkey because tourism is the main industry here.
 Expect to pay 35 lira ($17.50) per night for dorms and upwards of 200 lira ($100) for hotel rooms.
 If you’re going to splurge anywhere during your trip to Turkey, make it in Cappadocia.

 You’ll get great service and amenities for your money, not to mention being able to sleep underground.
 I enjoyed my stay at Taskonaklar Hotel in Uçhisar.
-I also heard good things about Flintstones Cave Hotel, Cappadocia Cave Suites and Shoestring Cave House.
+I also heard good things about Flintstones Cave Hotel, Cappadocia Cave Suites, and Shoestring Cave House.

 My Heart of Cappadocia tour with Urban Adventures was discounted from a voucher I received for being an active member of the World Nomads community, where I purchase my Travel insurance for every trip.
 All opinions are my own.